Old Romance: Background

 Tekno recorded Old Romance after series of hit songs, collaborations and appearance on various events.

 On November 15, 2020, Tekno teased fans about the release of his debut album Old Romance.

 Composition

 The album opening track “Sku Sku” clears the air on Tekno's vocal chord and the smoothness of his range, while delivering a love song that is as emotional as it is honest.

-In “Enjoy”, the project lead single boasts all of Tekno's trademark, and is the albums's centrepiece backed by an the ethereal but groovy Blaise Beats-produced beat.
+In “Enjoy”, the project lead single boasts all of Tekno's trademark, and is the albums's centrepiece backed by the ethereal but groovy Blaise Beats-produced beat.

 Its Afrobeat-inspired instrumental is a vibe.
 It rolls off Tekno's tongue with a smoothness that puts him in a class of his own.

 In “Uptown Girl”, Tekno expresses the emotive record, where he reminisce on a love come up and how she mean to him.
 The a sweet ballad sees Tekno reflecting about his love with onomatopoeia sounds.

 Old Romance has its moments of brilliance.
 'Armaggedon,' 'Catalia,' 'Family Issues,' 'Designer,' and 'Mistakes' are examples of records with immediate resonance and deliberate shock value.